 Throughout nursing, polar bear mothers dedicate themselves to teaching their offspring the necessary skills to survive in the harsh Arctic environment.
 This includes hunting seals—their primary prey—and swimming, navigating ice floes, and avoiding potential dangers.

-However, despite their mothers' diligent care and guidance, polar bear cubs face a high mortality rate during their first year8, with only 50% successfully reaching independence.
+However, despite their mothers' diligent care and guidance, polar bear cubs face a high mortality rate during their first year7.
+Only 50% of young polar bears successfully reach independence.

 On average, female polar bears give birth once every three years3, a time frame influenced by various environmental and physiological factors.